Versace’s Love Affair With Hip Hop Spurs $2.1 Billion Michael Kors Deal

 Versace boasts more than 14 million Instagram followers and hip hop loyalty

-Versace found the ultimate fan base with ’90s rap icons, now Michael Kors (KORS -0.29%) $2.1 billion acquisition of the iconic Italian luxury house, plans to tap into the mutual admiration that lingers to this day.
+Versace found the ultimate fan base with ’90s rap icons, now Michael Kors (KORS -0.29%) $2.1 billion acquisition of the iconic Italian luxury house, plans to tap into the mutual admiration that lingers to this day in effort to control debt and engage urban consumers.
 Is it actually possible for Kors resources to insulate Versace from potential creative disruptive financial problems, while still allowing the house to focus on making resounding urban hits?

 Why This Matters: Versace boasts more than 14 million Instagram followers, making it perhaps the most influential social media platform for luxury brands.
 This directly impacts black consumers since they are the biggest user group on Instagram at 43%, according to Pew Research.
 Not to mention rappers are quickly becoming fashion’s new royalty.
 Sneaker collaborations include artists like 2 Chainz partnering with the Italian fashion house on its “Chain Reaction” shoes.